Skip to main content

 Fields:

-• task_spec: Task data for this episode (object, required)
+• task_spec: Task data for this episode (object, optional — provide this or split+index)

 {